stargirliepops/Comp-2600-A2-Resume/README.md

         ![Image 1](Image1.png)

   - ### Step 2 | RESUME FORMATTING
-    - Using a text editor (e.g VS Code), format your resume with Markdown using headings to create sections, lists, font styles (bold, italic e.t.c). **Note:** Markdown cannot recreate the format of the resume exactly.
+    - Using a text editor (e.g. VS Code), format your resume with Markdown using headings to create sections, lists, font styles (bold, italic e.t.c). **Note:** Markdown cannot recreate the format of the resume exactly.
     - At the top of your Markdown document, include these attributes changing the **Title** and **Date** ![Image 2](Image2.png)
     - Save your Markdown file in the folder named **content** within your website folder.